Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving: Imitation Learning Pre-training

 \subsection{Diffusion Loss Space}

 As the score function in the denoising process (Eq.~(\ref{eq:reverse})) is generally intractable, in practice, the diffusion model is typically trained to predict one of the three conditioned quantities: the noise $\epsilon$~\citep{ho2020denoising}, the flow velocity $v_t$~\citep{ho2022imagen}, or the clean data $\tau_0$~\citep{ramesh2022hierarchical}.
 These quantities are mutually convertible, allowing for various loss space designs (see Appendix~\ref{app:b} for more details).
 For instance, the diffusion model can be parameterized to output $\tau_0$, while being supervised with $\epsilon$-loss.
 However, models trained in different loss spaces can exhibit distinct learning dynamics~\citep{li2025back} and planning behaviors.
 To investigate the impact of loss space design on the planning task, we trained our model with all 9 prediction-loss combinations and conducted open-loop evaluations.
-The results are shown in TABLE~\ref{tab:overall_aggregated_score} and Fig.~\ref{fig:training_curve}, \ref{fig:grid_openloop}.
+The results are shown in Table~\ref{tab:overall_aggregated_score} and Figure~\ref{fig:training_curve}, \ref{fig:grid_openloop}.
 Most models achieved competitive performance (except $\epsilon$-pred with $\tau_0$- and $v$-loss), successfully capturing the expert policy in the training data while demonstrating multimodal generation capability.
 In addition, among these models, the $\tau_0$-prediction model trained with $\tau_0$-loss stands out prominently.
 To study the reasons for this advantage, we provide further investigation from the following perspectives.

-\textbf{Fast convergence}: Fig.~\ref{fig:training_curve} displays the aggregated scores of models at various training stages.
+\textbf{Fast Convergence}.
+Figure~\ref{fig:training_curve} displays the aggregated scores of models at various training stages.
 While the model utilizing $\tau_0$-prediction converged rapidly with increased training steps, the other two approaches experienced notable instability.
 This disparity stems from differences in the inherent dimensionality of the target manifold~\citep{li2025back}.
 Because the trajectory $\tau_0$ resides in a low-dimensional manifold, the neural network can capture it more easily.
 Conversely, the $\epsilon$ and $v$ targets are supported on much higher-dimensional spaces and therefore require greater model capacity.
 Furthermore, $\tau_0$-loss works best for the $\tau_0$-prediction model compared with the other two choices.